-We can see from the words of Christ that he knew who it was who would betray him, and he associates him with those who did not believe from the beginning.
+We can see from the words of Christ that He knew who it was who would betray Him, and He associates him with those who did not believe from the beginning.
 This means that Judas never was a true believer in Christ.
 Of course, we know that he believed Jesus lived since he walked and talked with Him.
-Judas did not believe that Jesus was who He said He was, God in flesh (John 8:24, 58; 10:30-33).
+Judas did not believe that Jesus was who He said that He was, God in flesh (John 8:24, 58, 10:30-33).
 He did not affirm the true Messiah-hood of Christ.

 Furthermore, we can learn from two things Jesus said that it is not possible to lose one's salvation.
 Let's take a look.

 - John 8:29, “And He who sent Me is with Me; He has not left Me alone, for I ALWAYS DO THE THINGS THAT ARE PLEASING TO HIM.”

 - John 6:39, “And THIS IS THE WILL OF HIM WHO SENT ME, THAT OF ALL THAT HE HAS GIVEN ME, I LOSE NOTHING, but raise it up on the last day.”